Content from Introduction

 Key Points

-- The GHG protocol is a metric for measuring an organization’s total carbon emissions and is used by organizations all over the world.
+• The GHG protocol is a metric for measuring an organisation’s total carbon emissions and is used by organisations all over the world.

-- The GHG protocol puts carbon emissions into three scopes.
-Scope 3, also known as value chain emissions, refers to the emissions from organizations that supply others in a chain.
-In this way, one organization’s scope 1 and 2 will sum up into another organization’s scope 3.
+• The GHG protocol puts carbon emissions into three scopes.
+Scope 3, also known as value chain emissions, refers to the emissions from organisations that supply others in a chain.
+In this way, one organisation’s scope 1 and 2 will sum up into another organization’s scope 3.

-- The SCI is a metric designed specifically to calculate software emissions and is a rate rather than a total.
+• The HPC-CI is a metric designed specifically to calculate emissions from HPC systems and is a rate rather than a total.
+This can be used to measure improvements in emissions efficiency and drive reductions in emissions.

 Content from Climate Commitments